Our entire story began with a brutal perimenopause (more on that here).

 - Beta receptor boosters are also protective - Siberian rhubarb, phytoestrogens like soy (organic), and even the like

-- Anti-tumor agents like NAC, fisetin, metformin, berberine, CBD, and Vitamin D are important to curb wayward cells
+- Anti-tumor agents like NAC, fisetin, metformin, berberine, CBD, and Vitamin D are important to curb wayward cells (search up top for guides)

 The whole theory of bi-est which combines estriol (e3) and estradiol (e2) is based on the beta receptor angle.